-Phentermine tolerance varies from patient to patient.
-There is no reliable estimate of how long phentermine tolerance will last, but patient reports indicate it can linger for months or years after stopping phentermine.
+There are no official clinical studies of how long phentermine tolerance will last.
+Patient reports indicate it can last for months or years after stopping phentermine.

-A tolerance to phentermine is not permanent in the sense that it typically improves after a taking an extended break from the medication.
-However, each person has their own experience and many repeat users feel that subsequent rounds of phentermine never work as well as the initial treatment.
+No. A tolerance to phentermine is not permanent – it typically improves after taking an extended break from the medication.

-Phentermine tolerance is common after a couple of weeks or months of use, but what if phentermine is not working the first week of treatment?
 It is surprisingly common to read user reports that phentermine did not “kick in” for 2-3 days.
-Thankfully, most people that continue taking their medication as prescribed begin to feel the pill’s effects within the following couple of weeks.
+Even people that do not feel much effect at first usually begin to appreciate the pill’s effects within a couple of weeks.

-Not adjusting intake and activity for your now-smaller body can also contribute a phentermine plateau.
-When there is less of you, your body needs less fuel to power its everyday activities.
-So, it is important to adjust your intake and activity to accommodate these now-lower needs.
+Finally, not adjusting intake and activity can also precipitate a phentermine plateau.
+A smaller, lighter body needs less fuel to power its everyday activities.
+So, it is important to adjust intake and activity to accommodate these now-lower needs.

 Read more here: How to Get More Energy from Phentermine

 Exercise is critical for maintaining a healthy and speedy metabolism.